This tutorial will introduce some of the basic editing skills in iMovie.

-To create a new project, click on the Create New box, denoted by a large “plus” sign.
+- To create a new project, select the Create New box, denoted by a large “plus” sign.

-To name your project, click on the Projects Button in the upper left corner of iMovie.
-A popup box will appear, allowing you to name your project.
+- Select the Projects Button in the upper left corner.
+A popup box will appear, allowing you to enter a name for your project.

 Keep in mind that you can always rename your movie later from the Projects List.

 - Double-click your project in the Projects List to reopen it.

 NOTE: There is no Save command under the File menu.
 This is because iMovie autosaves at regular intervals and does not require you to manually save.

 The upper left section in iMovie is called the Event Library.

 The next section is the bottom half of the interface and is called the Project workspace or Timeline.

 The Project workspace is where you can access and build your movie from the files you selected from the Event Library workspace.

 The section in the top right corner is called the Viewer.